Back in Time for Murder

 551BC – 477BC

 Confuses was a Chinese philosopher known as the father of humanitarianism.
 He taught lessons of integrity, governmental ethics, and social equality.
-Confuses’ beliefs also included a strong respect for the elderly as well as the principle of treating others as you would want to be treated.
+Confuses’ beliefs also included strong respect for the elderly as well as the principle of treating others as you would want to be treated.
 Confuses wrote many textbooks that are still in use today in the fields of justice, ethics, and social medicine.

 Suggested Attire: Silk Hanfu costume (silk robe).
-Facial hair of thick eye brows and mustache that lines the side of the mouth, but not the upper lip and a goatee beard.
+Facial hair of thick eyebrows and mustache that lines the side of the mouth, but not the upper lip, and a goatee beard.
 Hair is long and in a braided ponytail.